scottjacksonx/hu/README.md

 Hu is a little bit delicate at the moment.

 To use Hu, first [download the source](http://github.com/scottjacksonx/hu/zipball/master).
 Then, change your values for the various plugins (your last.fm username for the `hu_lastfm` plugin, your location for the `hu_googleweather` plugin, etc.).
 Finally, run `$ python hu.py`.
 That will run Hu once.
+Hu's notes are stored in, well, `hu-notes.txt`.

 # Plugins #